tkiraly/spec/spec.md

 The join-request message is not encrypted.

+The join-request message can be transmitted using any data rate and following a random frequency hopping sequence across the specified join channels.
+It is recommended to use a plurality of data rates.
+The intervals between transmissions of Join-Requests shall respect the condition described in chapter 8.

 <a name="fn11">1</a>: Since all end-devices end up with unrelated application keys specific for each end-device, extracting the AppKey from an end-device only compromises this one end-device.
 <a name="fn12">2</a>: The DevNonce can be extracted by issuing a sequence of RSSI measurements under the assumption that the quality of randomness fulfills the criteria of true randomness